zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ### virtual React elements

-A virtual React element (typically just called an "element" in the source code), is an in memory representation of what you'd like a given DOM element to be for a particular render.
-This explanation is overly simple as React elements can also represent a complex component, and they can also represent more primtive DOM nodes such as text nodes.
+A virtual React element (just called an "element" in the source code), is an in memory representation of what you'd like a given DOM element (or entire tree of elements) to be for a particular render.
+An element can either directly represent a DOM element such as `h1`, `div`, etc. Or it can represent a user defined composite component, which is explained below.

 ### Components